hazelgrove/hazel/README.md

 Most of our team uses VisualStudio Code to write code.
 If you use VS Code, here are a few extensions that might be helpful.

-- For editing ReasonML and Dune source code:
+- These extensions provide support for editing ReasonML and Dune source code:

   - [reason-vscode](https://marketplace.visualstudio.com/items?itemName=jaredly.reason-vscode)
   - [Dune](https://marketplace.visualstudio.com/items?itemName=maelvalais.dune)